ecs160ss12019/EightAM/README.md

 * Test with the option for a new game appearing as the player runs out of lives. (pass)
 * Test with option for new game actually starting a new game. (pass)
 ##### _**Ship**_
-* Ship should disappear and reappear in a random location when hyper space is activated
+* Ship should disappear and reappear in a random location when hyper space is activated. (pass)
 ##### _**Space**_
 * Test with calling render function of each game object, expecting objects to appear in space. (pass)
 ##### _**Aliens**_